 “Are you the coach’s wife?”
-I turned to see a woman standing next to me.
+A woman standing next to me asked.

 “Yes, I am,” I replied with a smile.
 As the wife of a high school basketball coach, I was often approached at games.

 Parents frequently came up to me to compliment my husband or “ooh” and “ahh” over our small children.
 But this time was different.
 The woman proceeded to tell me how sorry she felt for me.
 She said that my husband’s players had no respect for him and that she feared that he had completely lost the team.